Poems

 how do I lift stains from you?”
 Wouldn’t we

-rather celebrate the blooms?
+rather celebrate them as blooms?
 Blooms

-from earth tones like ochre clay, the hues
+from earth tones like ochre clay, the

-of sand, the sounds of shells washing ashore, and
+hues of sand, the sounds of shells

-the wind swept woods of forbidden greens,
+woods of forbidden greens,

 with canopies hiding frigid creeks